 I've seen them outside the office, ran into one a few weeks ago.

-And the feds, because I pulled over to the park, I want to watch them for about five minutes, were just running back and forth and just checking them.
+they're packing like six people out of the back of this truck, a king cab truck, and they're illegal, it looks like illegal alien males and the feds because I pulled over the park and I wanted to watch them for about five minutes, were just running back and forth and just checking them.

-I was just like, good God, running around like piranhas.
+I was just like, good God, running around like Piranhas.

 Unless you are one, I don't know who would be an example of this, but someone who really, really cared about the Bundies and now is aggressively opposed to this.